 And when I think of state fairs, I think of food.
-Very naughty food.
-Food that isn’t good for you.
+Very naughty food that isn’t good for you.
 Food that would cause your heart to seize up if you ate it more than twice per year.

 First up on my Die Young Food Tour were cheese curds.
 I made the poor decision of ordering the largest size available.

-While I didn’t feel good (mentally of physically) after eating the curds, it didn’t stop me from eating this monster of a sundae a short time later.
-Go big or go home:
+While I didn’t feel good (mentally or physically) after eating the curds, it didn’t stop me from eating this monster of a sundae a short time later.
+Go big or go home.